poets-ai/elegy/docs/elegy-module.md

 A big theme in Jax is that state and computation are separate, this is a requirement because in order for combinators like `jax.grad` and `jax.jit` to work you need pure functions.
-Elegy as you've seen is object oriented so additional effort ir required to properly convert all the global states and `Module` parameters an inputs to a function so Jax can track them.
+Elegy as you've seen is object oriented so additional effort is required to properly convert all the global states and `Module` parameters as inputs to a function so Jax can track them.
 To achieve Elegy implements its own `jit` and `value_and_grad` function wrappers that handle this for you.

 Lets create a low level training loop using the previous definition `MLP` along with these functions: